-By nature, most small business owners are hands-on DIY types that prefer to be involved in every aspect of their business, from deciding on the type of coffee machine to doing the company tax returns.
-Statistics show that most business owners find it difficult to delegate tasks to employees or outside consultants.
-However, if as a business owner too much of your time is being spent on non-core business activities it is probably time to ask the question if your small business need to hire a small business consulting services?
+Small business owners often are do-it-yourself types who prefer to be involved in every aspect of their operations, from choosing the type of coffee machine for the breakroom to doing the company tax returns.
+Many business owners find it difficult to delegate tasks to employees or outside consultants.
+However, if you are a small business owner and spending too much time on noncore business activities, you can find assistance from consulting services.

-In the startup or early growth phase of a business being a jack-of-all-trades business owner is often necessary due to financial or other constraints.
-However, as a business matures there are many needs of a temporary nature that are better served by experts in the discipline.
-The ever-increasing complexities of information technology, the tax code, and the regulations and other legal aspects surrounding a business can be very difficult for a business owner to stay abreast of.
+Financial restraints often require owners of startups to be jacks of all trades during the first months or years of operation.
+As businesses mature and profits increase, there are many needs that are better served by experts in the discipline.
+The ever-increasing complexities of information technology, the tax code, and the regulations and other legal aspects surrounding a business can be very difficult to stay abreast of.

 Accounting and bookkeeping are two of the most common consulting activities needed by small businesses.
-As with other non-core business activities, when deciding whether to contract out some or all of your bookkeeping or accounting duties you need to ask:
+When deciding whether or not to contract out some or all of your bookkeeping or accounting duties, ask:

 - What is my time worth?

 - Can I do as good a job as a professional in this field?